minio/operator/UPGRADE.md

 This release introduces a readiness probe to prevent kubernetes from routing traffic to a MinIO pod that is not ready

+> [!IMPORTANT]
-> ⚠️ Upgrading to v6.0.0 will cause all pods to restart upon upgrade.
+> Upgrading to v6.0.0 will cause all pods to restart upon upgrade.

-v6.0.1
----

-This release includes improvements to reduce the number of restarts to MinIO including when changes to environment variables happen, the operator will perform an in-place update to the MinIO pods without restarting them.

-> ⚠️ Upgrading to v6.0.1 will cause all pods to restart upon upgrade due to new sidecar image.

 v5.0.0
 ---